 There are many ways to contribute to the Uganda Wildlife Education Centre as a conservationist or former visitor.
-The best way to support the Centre is by taking a tour around the zoo and engaging in the Uganda Wildlife Education Centre behind the scenes tour various activities we discussed earlier.
-Most of the funds collected at the entrance is used for maintenance, development and conservation works.
+The best way to support the Centre is by taking a tour around the zoo and engaging in the Uganda Wildlife Education Centre behind the scenes of various activities we discussed earlier.
+Most of the funds collected at the entrance are used for maintenance, development, and conservation works.

-Another option of supporting the Centre is by joining the Animal parents program.
+Another option for supporting the Centre is by joining the Animal Parents program.

-Under this program, donors can choose to sponsor one of the animals for a period of time or permanently.
+Under this program, donors can choose to sponsor one of the animals for some time or permanently.
 The donor provides the funds required to feed and treat the animal.
 Special sponsorship arrangements and other conservation campaigns do exist and you can send an email to email@example.com to find out more.